NCAR/PyCECT/docs/source/pyEnsSum.rst

    condition and would require ``--tslice 0``.

 4. The ``--esize``  (the ensemble size) can be less than or equal to the number of files in ``--indir``.
-Ensembles numbered 0000-(esize-1) will be included unless ``--fIndex`` is specified.
+Ensembles numbered 0000-(esize-1) will be included.
 UF-CAM-ECT typically uses at least 350 members, whereas CAM-ECT does not require as many.

 5. Note that ``--res``, ``--tag``, ``--compset``, and ``--mach`` parameters only affect the metadata written to the summary file.